fooddilsn/trivia-quiz-api/README.md

 ## Description

-A hopefully awesome RESTful API service for creating trivia quizzes.
+A RESTful API service for creating trivia quizzes.

 Each question in a quiz must have four possible answers, but only one will be the correct one.